4.38 Employment, Discipline, and Dismissal of Full-Time Classified Employees - Updated 7/27/15See version history

-A. All full-time Classified employees shall be hired through the procedure set forth in CPCC Policy 4.02 and in accordance with the College's equal employment program.
+A. All full-time Classified employees shall be hired through the procedure set forth in Policy 4.02 Employment of Full-Time Personnel and in accordance with the College's Equal Opportunity Program Policy.

 II.
 Corrective Discipline

 A. When an initial new position probation no longer applies, supervisory/administrative efforts should, whenever possible, be concentrated on preventing serious job performance and/or conduct problems from occurring rather than on disciplining employees.
 If disciplinary measures are necessary, it is essential that:

 1. Each problem is investigated by the immediate supervisor/administrator so that the facts of the situation are known.

 2. Whenever possible, any action taken is primarily corrective rather than punitive and is appropriate to the offense.

 3. The dignity of the employee is respected.

 Counseling by an employee's immediate supervisor/administrator will normally be the first effort to correct the employee's performance or conduct deficiencies.
 When an employee's work or conduct is unsatisfactory and if counseling does not correct the situation, progressive discipline consisting of increasingly stronger disciplinary action will normally be followed.
 The College administration will determine which step of discipline is required based upon the nature and/or severity of the offense.
 If an offense is of sufficient severity, disciplinary action may begin at a more advanced stage, up to and including immediate dismissal.
 Therefore, the College maintains the right to dismiss any employee, as outlined in this policy, without providing for counseling and/or any or all of the following corrective disciplinary measures.

 A verbal warning may be issued in an attempt to correct relatively minor occurrences of inappropriate performance and/or conduct.